Q. How do I apply for financial aid? A.

 has arrived for your round, you may not see a change to this status.
 Q. Your website indicates that "Incomplete applications will not be considered for admission.
 They will be shifted to the subsequent rounds until all required materials have been submitted."
 If I submit my application with the intention of updating one of my test scores at a later date, will those scores be considered?
 A.

 If you submit your application with your current scores, we cannot guarantee consideration of new information.
 Our advice would be to wait until you have re-taken your test and then submit your application in a later round.
-Q. If I need to update my application after submission, what should I do?
+Q. If I need to update my application (with test scores, grades, resumé) after submission, what should I do?
 A.

 Unfortunately, it is not possible to predict how competitive your application will be or how likely you are to be admitted into the program, without reviewing your entire application.
 Our admissions committee looks at many aspects of your application to determine a decision.
-Your communication skills, leadership potential, test scores, statement of purpose, resume, and academic records all play an important part in the decision process.
+Your communication skills, leadership potential, test scores, essays, resume, and academic records all play an important part in the decision process.
 Ultimately, your admission will depend on how competitive the pool of candidates is as a whole.
+Q. My future goal is to pursue a PhD program.
+Does pursuing a specialized masters degree assist me with admission into a PhD program?A.

 After Admission Q. Upon receiving an offer of admission, what is my next step?
 A.